-After we have enjoyed the lagoon with its icebergs we will drive to our accommodation at Country Hotel Smyrlabjörg.
-The rooms all have bathroom.
+After we have enjoyed the lagoon with its icebergs we will drive to our accommodation at one of the Country Hotels in South Iceland.
 Free WiFi is available in the dining room, and the restaurant uses mainly local products on the menu.
 Breakfast is included in the price.
 Images of the Country Hotels.

 Day 2 - Total Glacier Encounter

 After breakfast we spend more time at Jokulsarlon Glacier Lagoon where you will see icebergs of all shapes.
 We also take a walk alongside the lake and on the black sand shores and look for seals which may be spotted in the lagoon.

 One of the highlights of the trip is awaiting us.
 We're going to get up close and personal with the glacier.
 It's made up of fallen snow, not frozen water, as some might think.
 But how does it turn into ice then?
 Simply by compression due to the weight of the snow as it keeps accumulating.
 It's just like taking a handful of fluffy snow and squeezing into a hard snowball, and keep doing so for hundreds of years.